strauss/hornet-queen/README.md

 I decided that I don't want to adapt this aspect.
 I wanted to give the users of Hornet Queen the freedom (but also the responsibility) to decide when to shrink/rehash the hash table.

+#### Tree based

+The tree in my tree set implementation is a classical AVL tree with an automatic balancing feature.
+It should take less space than Java's `TreeSet` implementation.
+Java uses red black trees instead of classical AVL trees.
+This allows for a height difference of 2 and results in less rotation operations.
+Therefore, they might be a bit faster.

+My tree based set implementation currently suffers from the auto-boxing issue for internal arrays.
+This will be addressed in the near future.

 ### Map implementation(s)

 Currently, there is only the hash table based map implemented.